 - Length of your stay

-This then is your driving factor for all other decisions.
-I’ll explain.
-If you value a team/game more than anything else, you will want to first wait for the draw in December 2017 to see where your team is.
-Then again, if you are 100% confident that going to the opening game, semi-final or final is most important, then who cares – you can plan your journey already b/c the preliminary schedule has already been released and you can start worrying about travel.
+However, if you are 100% confident that going to the opening game, semi-final or final is most important, then who cares – you can plan your journey already b/c the preliminary schedule has already been released and you can start worrying about travel.
 This means, you can start trying for tickets in Phase 1 and booking travel accordingly.

 If you have no preference of city OR game but seeing some game is a ‘must’, then the Phase 1 of ticket sales is vital for your success.
 It is here you can request tickets to a range of games and have the least amount of opposition.

 But – once you can figure out your specific priority, you can then start planning the next step.

 There are multiple Phases of ticket sales so depending on your priorities in Step 2 above, your focus will be set in Phase 1 (pre-draw), Phase 2 (post-draw), Phase 3 (first come, first serve).